khanhvu14/advanced-custom-fields-pro/readme.txt

 * i18n - All strings inside ACF are now translatable
 * i18n - Accented term names in taxonomy fields are no longer corrupted at output
 * i18n - ACF translations are now synced with contributions from translation.wordpress.org at each release, increasing ACF's supported languages and updating many other translations.
 PRO strings should still be submitted as pull requests on GitHub (Additional thanks to maximebj, emreerkan and Timothée Moulin for their contributions which are included here)

+= 5.12.6 =
+*Release Date 4th May 2023*

+* Security Fix - This release resolves an XSS vulnerability in ACF’s admin pages (Thanks to Rafie Muhammad for the responsible disclosure)

 = 5.12.5 =
 *Release Date 3rd April 2023*